 - Cardiff University Brain Research Imaging Centre, Maindy Road, Cardiff, CF24 4HQ

-I'm in the early stages of my PhD where I am investigating methods to overcome difficulties in ultra-high field (UHF; 7 Tesla) magnetic resonance imaging (MRI).
-Stronger fields in MRI allow higher signal- and contrast-to-noise which could provide great clinical value.
+Third-year PhD student working in magnetic resonance imaging (MRI) methods development.
+Stronger magnetic fields in MRI allow higher signal- and contrast-to-noise which could provide great clinical value.
 However technical difficulties also arise from the higher field strength.
-Specialist hardware and software have been developed to overcome these obstacles, but their use is not yet widespread and requires further development before the benefits of UHF can be readily applied within clinical settings.
-Additionally, patient motion exacerbates these issues and makes their correction more challenging.
+Specialist hardware and software have been developed to overcome these obstacles, but their use is not yet widespread and requires further development.
+I am focusing on software solutions to overcome several of these issues, with the long-term goal that the benefits of UHF can be readily applied within clinical settings.
+I am also a postgraduate rep for the School of Psychology.

-I also deliver undergraduate tutorials on scientific report writing and statistics, including coursework and exam script marking.
+I previously delivered regular undergraduate tutorials on scientific report writing and statistics, including coursework (reports) and exam script marking.